cx-lang/sublime-syntax/README.md

 It should be obvious, but Sublime Text 3 (Build 3103+) is required.
 This package is **not developed** for any other editors, including previous versions of Sublime Text.

-## Terminal/Command Prompt and Git
+## Git

   - In Sublime Text 3, open the main menu 'Preferences' and click on 'Browse Packages...'
-  - Open a terminal/cmd window for the directory that is now open.
+  - Open a Terminal or Command Prompt window for the directory that is now open.
   - Type: `git clone git://github.com/cx-lang/sublime-syntax CXLang`

 ## Package Control